Halloween in New York 2020

-The shops in New York are open for business as usual during Halloween, as it is not a public holiday.
-You also won’t experience problems with irregular subway schedules.
+The shops in New York are open for business as usual during Halloween as it is not a public holiday.
+You also won’t experience problems with traffic or irregular subway schedules.

-If you are in the mood for something spooky, then I suggest taking the Madame Morbid’s Trolley Tour.
+If you’re in the mood for a spooky experience, I suggest taking the Madame Morbid’s Trolley Tour.
 This 1.5-hour tour in a Victorian style decorated trolley will give you goosebumps as you explore the darkest parts of Brooklyn!
-The tour is available on Wednesday through Sunday.
+The tour is available Wednesday to Sunday.

 What can you do on Halloween in New York?

 In the evening, at 19:00, the (Greenwich) Village Halloween Parade takes place in New York.
-Anyone (in costume) can participate in this parade, so you can too.
+Anyone (in costume) can participate in this parade, including tourists.
 Up to 50.000 people participate in the parade each year.
 There is live music, creepy decorations and people dressed up in their wildest Halloween costumes.